 1. This is a making-it-up-as-we-go, building-the-plane-in-the-air type of organization.
 Look to us if you want a small, startup feel that’s buzzing with possibility.
 This is different than other newsrooms that have hierarchies and an established "how-we-do-things," decades-old process.

 2. You want to be involved in building something new.
 Yes, we publish essays, yet plenty of energy goes into perfecting a creative process that's still in its infancy.
-As 20% of the team, your opinion matters a lot.
+As part of a small team, your opinion matters a lot.

 3. You crave autonomy rather than taking direction.
 There are plenty of organizations where you can slot into a well-oiled, historically prestigious machine.
 You'll get an editor, a process, and story assignments.
 But that also comes with baggage, particularly the creeping conservatism that often accompanies success (i.e., you were told your idea isn’t “accessible”).
 This is pretty much the opposite: what you make emerges from your own burning desires—ideas gestating in the back of your head for months (or years!) that you’ve never had the latitude to explore.